Optimizing, publishing and styling GeoTIFF data¶

 SORTING: Allows to specify the time order of the obtained granules set.
 Valid values are

-as indexes.SUGGESTED_TILE_SIZE: Controls the tile size of the input granules as well as the tile size of the output mosaic.
+DESC(descending) orASC(ascending).
+Note that it works just by usingDBMSas indexes.SUGGESTED_TILE_SIZE: Controls the tile size of the input granules as well as the tile size of the output mosaic.
 It consists of two positive integers separated by a comma, like

-.USE_JAI_IMAGEREAD: If
+512,512.USE_JAI_IMAGEREAD: If

 Introduction To Processing With GDAL Utilities¶

-It’s a common practice to do a preliminary analysis on the available data and, if needed, optimize it, since configuring big layers without proper pre-processing
+It’s a common practice to do a preliminary analysis on the available data and, if needed, optimize it, since configuring big layers without proper pre-processing, may result in low performance when accessing them.

-The previous examples show the difference between a non-optimized and an optimized mosaic, i.e. mosaics with pre-processed GeoTIFF
+The previous examples show the difference between a non-optimized and an optimized mosaic, i.e. mosaics with pre-processed GeoTIFF granules or nor.

-In this section, instructions about how to do data optimization will be provided by introducing some of the GDAL Utilities
+In this section, instructions about how to do data optimization will be provided by introducing some of the GDAL Utilities.

 gdalinfo¶

-This utility allows to get several info from the GDAL
+This utility allows to get several info from the GDAL library, for instance, specific Driver capabilities and input Layers/Files properties.

 gdalinfo - Getting Drivers Capabilities¶

-a widely adopted geospatial format, it’s useful to get information about the GDAL GeoTIFF’s Driver
+Being GeoTIFF a widely adopted geospatial format, it’s useful to get information about the GDAL GeoTIFF’s Driver capabilities using the command

 gdalinfo --format GTIFF